TheThingsIndustries/lorawan-stack-docs/doc/content/reference/components/network-operations-center.md

 {{< figure src="../channel-utilization-ed.png" alt="" >}}

-**Packets per data rate** - a time series graph that visualizes a number of uplinks over each data rate.
+**Packets per data rate** - a time series graph that visualizes the number of uplinks at each data rate.

 {{< figure src="../packets-per-data-rate-ed.png" alt="" >}}